gpozzi/capstone-google-analytics/README.md

 This way, the dashboard will positively impact all stakeholders involved while being aligned with the company's mission statement: to improve taxi and livery service in New York City.

+Some other questions will be asked as well to show trends I've found exploring the data:
+- Does the hour of day impact demand?
+- Does the day of week impact demand?
+-

 ## 2. PREPARE Phase

 ### Data source